unioslo/tre-operators-docs/docs/modules/legal/index.md

 *   **Accreditation Alignment:** Governance metadata **SHOULD align with UK Government accreditation requirements**.
 *   **Data Controller Role:** Dataset metadata **MUST** record information about the **Data Controllers** accountable for their use.

+*   Accreditation Alignment: Align governance metadata with UK Government accreditation requirements.
+*   Data Controller Role: Record information about the Data Controllers accountable for dataset use in the metadata.

 ## Multi-Jurisdictional Compliance and National Alignment